robotpy/robotpy-build/docs/type_casters.rst

 instead.

-However, once you have a custom type caster, here's what you need to do to automatically include it in a robotpy-build project.
+However, once you have a custom type caster, here's what you need to do to automatically include it in a semiwrap project.

 1. Create a header file and put the type caster in that header file.
 It should be in one of your project's python packages.